-Due to certain issue we were upgraded to Junior Suite during the last night of our stay.
+Due to a certain issue, we were upgraded to Junior Suite during the last night of our stay.
 Junior Suite is slightly bigger than the deluxe room, with 2 balconies and a bathtub.

 3. Hotel amenities and service

-Service: 5 star.
+Service: 5 stars.
 Staff were very polite and tried their best to help whenever they can.